 Legal advice for industrial disease victims

 The time limit on such cases is three years from the date of your diagnosis, and as such there will only be a relatively small window in which to search for the relevant employer.
-The proposed government Bill is a last resort, and it is often the case that you will be able to pinpoint the employer at fault.
+The proposed government Bill is the last resort, and it is often the case that you will be able to pinpoint the employer at fault.

-Your personal injury solicitor will look to establish that your employer should have done more to prevent you being exposed to the asbestos that eventually led to your mesothelioma.
-Common cases include a failure to provide a safe working environment, relevant training for working with dangerous chemicals or the correct protective equipment.
+Your personal injury solicitor will look to establish that your employer should have done more to prevent you from being exposed to the asbestos that eventually led to your mesothelioma.
+Common causes include a failure to provide a safe working environment, relevant training for working with dangerous chemicals or the correct protective equipment.

 Once this fault has been established, your work accident solicitor will look to reach a settlement with the employer and their insurance company.
 If this is not possible, they can also represent you at any subsequent tribunal.

 Sheldon Davidson Solicitors are Personal Injury Solicitors in Manchester with an enviable track record of settling a varied range of Personal Injury Claims, including everything from Accidents at Work Claims to Medical Negligence Claims, such as Bowel Cancer Misdiagnosis Claims.